davide-moletta/NetSecLab-SNORT/README.md

 ## EXERCISE
 IDS
- 1. First exercise with ping (common with group5) (generate alert for ping from every source to every destination) together
- 2. Second exercise alert ping from a source IP to a destination IP not together
+ 1. First exercise with ping (common with group5) (generate alert for ping from every source to every destination) together 2a.
+Second exercise alert ping from a source IP to a destination IP not together 2b.
+A restring only to specific flag
- 3. Third exercise use different protocol to generate an alert for the scapy packet
+ 3a.
+Third exercise use different protocol to generate an alert for the scapy packet 3b.
+Restringing to SYN/ACK
- 4. Fourth exercise something on ports 53 (allow company dns and not allow external or same subnet.
-Allow external only for unitn.it domains usign sd_pattern)
+ 4. Fourth exercise something on ports 53 (allow company dns and not allow external ‘use variables’ or same subnet)
+ 5. On user agent (RegEx)
- 5. Fifth exercise (common with group5) alert SQL injection and add a message to the rule
+ 6. Fifth exercise (common with group5) alert SQL injection and add a message to the rule
- 6. Port scanning module
+ 7. Port scanning (other module)
- 7. Sixth exercise with the wireshark dump
+ 8. Sixth exercise with the wireshark dump (better windows)

 IPS
- 1. Do almost the same but blocking instead of alert and see result (for pcacp will be 'would-block')
+Do almost the same but blocking instead of alert and see result (for pcacp will be 'would-block')
+ 1. Ping seam subnet (not working)
+ 2. Ping intra subnet (working) & TCP (working)
+ 3a.
+Use the rule 4a and see that only to external is blocking, on the same subnet not obviously 3b.
+Allow only for unitn.it domains usign sd_pattern (check rules order for IPS)
+ 4. Port scanning if blocking
+ 5. SQL block drop

 =================================================================
 Notes